The Day of the Surgery — as told by the photographer.

 Sterilization starts.
 Wow!
-Disinfectant looks like a chocolate sauce.
-The ones I’m used to see in Japan is liquid, so this is interesting.
-(In Japan, they use the disinfectant for vein injection.)
-Chris, you look yummy looking like chocolate banana!
+The disinfectant looks like a chocolate sauce.
+The ones I’m used to seeing in Japan are liquid, so this is interesting.
+(In Japan, they use disinfectant for vein injection.)
+Chris, you look yummy looking like a chocolate banana!

 Dr. Pousti changes.

-It seems like he’s marking the parts that the cannule goes in.
+It seems like he’s marking the parts that the cannula goes in.

 Saline is inserted.